What are the most exciting upcoming IPOs 2023 and beyond?

 If there are others you think should be on the list, contact me, or leave your reasons why in the comments below.

 * Access IPOs partners with several brands as an affiliate.
 If you sign up with one of our partners through certain links on this website, Access IPOs will be compensated at no additional cost to the reader.
 See the full disclosure here.
-The author is long CMI and the Fundrise Innovation Fund.
+The author is long CMI, the ARK Venture Fund, the Fundrise Innovation Fund.
 The author may also have a vested interest in multiple upcoming IPOs as they approach their IPO dates.
-This article is an advertisement on behalf Social Finance, Inc., or SoFi Lending Corp.
-234 1st Street, San Francisco, CA 94105.
-California Finance Lender #6054612.
-NMLS #1121636.